-At its August 26, 2019, meeting, the Southeast Data, Assessment, and Review (SEDAR) Steering Committee will discuss a region-specific white paper (PDF, 31 pages) that documents NOAA Fisheries’ recommended path forward regarding the most appropriate source of marine recreational catch statistics for the upcoming assessment of gray triggerfish, vermilion snapper, and other Gulf of Mexico reef fish stocks.
+At its August 26, 2019 meeting, the Southeast Data, Assessment, and Review Steering Committee will discuss a region-specific white paper (PDF, 31 pages).
+The paper documents NOAA Fisheries’ recommended path forward regarding the most appropriate source of marine recreational catch statistics.
+It addresses the upcoming assessment of gray triggerfish, vermilion snapper, and other Gulf of Mexico reef fish stocks.

-At present, seven surveys are available to estimate recreational catch in the Gulf of Mexico: four general surveys that monitor catch of all finfish species encountered, and three specialized, state-specific surveys that monitor catch of certain species by anglers fishing in certain modes.
-Because some of these surveys have produced different catch estimates, questions have been raised about how the data they collect should be used in fisheries science.
+At present, seven surveys are available to estimate recreational catch in the Gulf of Mexico.
+There are four general surveys that monitor catch of all finfish species encountered.
+There are also three specialized, state-specific surveys that monitor catch of certain species by anglers fishing in certain modes.
+Some of these surveys have produced different catch estimates, which has raised questions about how the data they collect should be used in fisheries science.

 This summer, NOAA Fisheries will participate in a series of workshops with state and regional partners to explore differences in the catch estimates produced by different surveys.
-While it’s reasonable to expect different surveys to produce different estimates—even when these surveys are conducted side-by-side—learning more about the factors that influence these differences could help us improve our sampling and estimation methods across the region.
+It’s reasonable to expect different surveys to produce different estimates—even when these surveys are conducted side-by-side.
+Learning more about the factors that influence these differences could help us improve our sampling and estimation methods across the region.